Sarathaarthiyan/Sarathaarthiyan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sarathaarthiyan&label=Profile%20views&color=0e75b6&style=flat" alt="sarathaarthiyan" /> </p>

-- 👉 An aspiring Associate Software Test Engineer with a passion for crafting clean code and solving puzzles in the digital realm.
+- 👉 An Aspiring Associate Software Test Engineer with a passion for crafting clean code and solving puzzles in the digital realm.
 - 💻 Currently honing my skills in [My SQL, Manual Testing, API, Selenium and Core Java] and [Computer Networks and Internet Protocal], I'm on a mission to turn complex problems into elegant solutions.
 - 🚀 When I'm not coding, you'll find me exploring the latest tech trends, collaborating on open-source projects and fueling my creativity through [Travelling & Hearing Music].
 - 🌟Let's connect and build the future, one line of code at a time!